-As of January 1, 2018, Portsmouth residents will have one of the best waste disposal options on Aquidneck Island!
-Those residents who do purchase a Transfer Station Sticker will still be able to dispose of a wide variety of recyclable materials (metal; books; clothing; yard waste; empty propane tanks with the valves removed and large bulky items) without having to pay additional fees as they would with a private hauler.
-Smaller fees will apply to some items (i.e., auto tires for $5.00 / truck tires for $10.00).
+Portsmouth residents have one of the best waste disposal options on Aquidneck Island!
+Those residents who purchase a Transfer Station Sticker are able to dispose of a wide variety of recyclable materials (metal; books; clothing; yard waste; empty propane tanks with the valves removed and large bulky items) without having to pay additional fees as they do with a private hauler.
+Smaller fees apply to some items (i.e., auto tires for $5.00 / truck tires for $10.00).
 Mattresses or box springs that are undamaged (and dry) are also collected – all we ask is that you call the Transfer Station first (401-293-5865) to ensure that space is available for your mattress that day.
 Any mattress or box spring that is wet or damaged will be charged a $70 fee as that is what the Town has to pay for their disposal.

 Construction and Demolition debris (C&D) and Asphalt,Brick, and Concrete (ABC) disposal is also available.
 In 2019, annual Transfer Station sticker holders receive four C&D and ABC passes provided by the Tax Collector’s Office on an as-needed basis.
 A C&D and ABC pass is good for one load of C&D and/or ABC.
 Each load must be in containers and volume may not exceed 32 gallons.
 Each additional load up to and including 32 gallons of C&D or ABC may be disposed of in the respective bin for a $50 fee per load by purchasing additional pass(es) at the Tax Collector's Office.